-If you’re on the cusp of middle age, it’s more important than ever for you to be getting in good cardio days at the gym.
+If you’re on the cusp of middle age, it’s more important than ever for you to be getting in good cardio workouts at the gym.
 Right now, heart disease is remains the most gruesome killer of men in America—each year it claims upwards of 325,000 deaths—and your single best defense is boosting your cardiovascular health.

 We called up our pal Will Lanier, a Portland-based trainer, and gathered his top heart-pumping workouts for guys north of 40 years in age.
 And if you’re still not clear why you should do interval training, here’s Why You Need a (Much) Shorter Workout.